junseok03/DJnner/README.md

-## IMPORTANT NOTICE ABOUT <"DJnner" is damaged and can’t be opened.
-You should move it to the Trash> Error
+## IMPORTANT NOTICE ABOUT '"DJnner" is damaged and can’t be opened.
+You should move it to the Trash' Error on Mac

 To solve this, open a console and type: xattr -cr <path/to/application.app>